Deconstructing Climate Change: Six factors that show it’s a global mind conditioning

 UN environmental program in 2000

-In 2000, a senior UN environmental official, Noel Brown, said entire nations could be wiped off the face of the earth by rising sea levels if not reversed by the year 2000.
+In 2000, a senior UN environmental official, Noel Brown, said that entire nations could be wiped off the earth by rising sea levels if not reversed by the year 2000.

 The rising seas will obliterate nations by 2000, said the in 1989.
 In the same year, New York City’s Westside will be underwater by 2019, said scientist Jim Hansen.